kazakan/database_final_project/README.md

 ## Web interface

-Simple web interface to search movie from db in included in this project.
+Simple web interface to search movie from db is included in this project.

 - Search page